devlinjunker/template.hapi.rest/README.logging.md

 We are currently using pino for logging.
 Pino logs objects/messages directly to streams so other processes can actually handle formatting or other log actions (this is because Node is single threaded, so smarter to create another process to manage the logs).
-We store all of these files in `<CONFIG.LOG.dir>/pino.log`
+We store all of these logs in `<CONFIG.LOG.dir>/pino.log`

 ## Configurations